Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

-# Bryan Snaily CAD Integration
+# Bryan Snaily CAD Integration for  QB Core or ESX

 <p>This script holds functions for FiveM scripts to co-operate with Snaily CAD
 These functions can be called from other scripts with appropriate exports.</p>